canonical/gateway-api-integrator-operator/docs/explanation/charm-architecture.md

 ```
 NAME                             READY   STATUS    RESTARTS   AGE
 gateway-api-integrator-0       1/1     Running   0          3h47m
 ```

+This shows there is only one container for the charm code.

 ## OCI images

 Gateway Ingress Integrator charm doesn't use any OCI image resources.

 ## Juju events

+For this charm, the following Juju events are observed:

 1. [`config-changed`](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#config-changed)
 2. [`start`](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/hook/#start)